Is it better to prioritize content quality or quantity in a content marketing strategy?

 Does more content lead to more traffic?
 Is it the right traffic?

-Content marketing strategy suggests that you present content that solves common problems for your target audience while informing them of emerging trends.
+A content marketing strategy suggests presenting content that solves common problems for your target audience while informing them about emerging trends.
 Providing unique content with real value to your audience differentiates you from your competition.
 High-volume content that mirrors other content saturating the market doesn't effectively differentiate your business.
 High-volume advocates believe that pushing out more content will result in more traffic because there is more to catch readers' attention.

 But what your business needs to grow is not more traffic; it needs to attract new customers.
 It is important to drive traffic, but it has to be the right traffic.
 You must pursue leads that are a fit for your product or service.
-Another way to look at it is that it's better to write content that addresses your audience's needs than to attempt to write for Google's often shifting algorithm.
+Another way to look at it is that it's better to write content that addresses your audience's needs than to write for Google's often-shifting algorithm.

-The takeaway is that driving more traffic does not equate to business growth.
+The takeaway is that driving more traffic does not necessarily translate into business growth.
 You need to drive traffic that is interested in what you're selling.
 High-quality content helps achieve that, whereas high-volume but low-quality content generally does not.

-The ideal scenario is for you to produce the best quality content at a relatively high volume.
+The ideal scenario is for you to produce high-quality content at a relatively high volume.
 This may require a larger investment in content marketing, meaning a bigger budget.
-It also requires enough budget to hire or contract with talented writers who can produce the volume you want at sufficiently high quality.
+It also requires enough budget to hire or contract with talented writers who can produce the volume you want at a sufficiently high quality.

 Ultimately, it's important to strike a balance between quality and quantity.
 It's better to focus on producing a smaller number of high-quality pieces than a large volume of low-quality content.